Doreen-Njathi-Portfolio/Power-BI-Data-Modeling-Project/README.md

    - Test so the numbers never break.

 6. Polish:
-   - Re-check the stds
+   - Re-check the standards.
-   - Add the date dimension
+   - Add the date dimension.
-   - Build the measures
+   - Build the measures.
-   - Add row-level security
+   - Add row-level security.
-   - Final validation
+   - Final validation.

 #### Project Rules
-1. Build a galaxy schema: Never connect Facts together!
+1. Build a galaxy schema: Never connect facts together!
 2. Always do a grain analysis.
 3. Every column earns it’s place.
 4. Protect the numbers: Know your totals, re-check after every change so that they don’t break.

 #### Modeling Standards
-1. Define the language: English.
+1. Language: English.
-2. Naming: snake_case
+2. Naming: snake_case.
 3. Tables: Define the prefixes.
-    - fact_ for Fact Tables
+    - fact_ for Fact Tables.
-`   - dim_ for Dimension Tables.
+    - dim_ for Dimension Tables.
 5. Keys: Suffix for the columns.
     - _key for every column we make/create e.g product_key.
     - _id for every column from the source file e.g customer_id.